calogica/calogica.com/_posts/2019-04-05-snowpipes.md

   start_time=> dateadd(hours, -24, current_timestamp())));
 ```

-In our experience this approach often doesn't yield any results.
+In my experience this approach often doesn't yield any results.
 So, if you have `ACCOUNTADMIN` access, you can also query the equivalent view in the ACCOUNTUSAGE schema directly, and also aggregate it to provide a status overview as shown below.

 ```sql
 use role accountadmin;